scope42/scope42/README.md

 This tool helps you to keep track of issues, arising risks and possible improvements of your existing architecture.
 The terminology and concepts are based on [aim42, the Architecture Improvement Method](https://www.aim42.org/).

+scope42 is a Progressive Web App that runs entirely inside your browser.
+Click the link below to access the app.

+<h3 align="center">🔗 <a href="https://scope42.netlify.app">scope42.netlify.app</a></h3>

 ⚠⚠⚠ **This project is currently in alpha stage.
 Breaking changes to the data format can happen without notice.
 Early feedback is very welcome and helpful to stabilize soon.**

 ## Features